Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Method

-\paragraph*{Loss with uncertainty} We would like to recover the neural implicit function $f:\mathbb{R}^3 \to (\psi, w) \subset \mathbb{R}\times[0,1]$, such that the surface lies on the level-set $\{\vt{x} | f(\vt{x}) \in 0 \times (\tau,1] \}$, and $w$ is the uncertainty of the predicted signed distance value $\psi$. $\tau$ is the uncertainty threshold.
-Given a point $\vt{p}$ in the sample domain $\Gamma$, as described in~\cref{subsec:voxel_sample}, its corresponding voxel $\vt{v}(\vt{p})$ with the interpolated SDF value $\psi^p$ and uncertainty $w^p$ (using~\eqref{eq:sdf_sample} and~\eqref{eq:weight_sample}), we define the loss function of the geometric and the normal constraints as
+\inparagraph{Our Loss} To recover the neural implicit function $f:\mathbb{R}^3 \to (\psi, w) \subset \mathbb{R}\times[0,1]$, such that the surface lies on the level-set $\{\vt{x} | f(\vt{x}) \in 0 \times (\tau,1] \}$, where $f^{-1}(\{(\psi, w)\in \mathbb{R}\times[0,1] \: | \: \psi = 0\})$ and $w$ is the uncertainty of the predicted signed distance value $\psi$. $\tau$ is the uncertainty threshold.
+Given the points sampled in the voxel grid from the previous subsection and their associated SDF value and uncertainty (~\cref{eq:sdf_sample} and~\cref{eq:weight_sample}), we have all the ingredients to train our neural implicit function, which predicts both the SDF value of the query points and its corresponding uncertainty.
+Finally, our total loss incorporating the geometric and the normal constraints reads